 Dupont is a very small borough located in the state of Pennsylvania.
 With a population of 2,556 people and just one neighborhood, Dupont is the 565th largest community in Pennsylvania.
-Dupont has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Dupont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs, Dupont isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dupont are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Dupont is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dupont is a borough of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Dupont who work in office and administrative support (21.24%), management occupations (10.48%), and healthcare suport services (7.34%).

 Compared to the rest of the country, citizens of Dupont spend much less time in their cars: on average, their commute to work is only 18.70 minutes.
 This also means that noise and pollution levels in the borough are less than they would otherwise be.